Review & Rating

-"....one of the world's leading manufacturers of decorative kitchen and bath plumbing products [with] a rich company tradition of faucet manufacturing expertise...."But, in actual fact, we have not found no evidence whatsoever that the company manufactures any decorative plumbing products of any kind, and especially not faucets.
+"....one of the world's leading manufacturers of decorative kitchen and bath plumbing products [with] a rich company tradition of faucet manufacturing expertise...."We have not, however, found any manufacturing facility owned by Cadell or other evidence that the company manufactures any decorative plumbing products of any kind, and especially not faucets.

 Cadell is an importer.
 It buys decorative plumbing products, including faucets and sinks, from Chinese and Malaysian manufacturers, including:

 Zoje Kitchen & Bath Company Ltd., a Chinese manufacturer that sells faucets under its proprietary Suneli brand in Asia and parts of Europe;